As an Amazon Associate I earn from qualifying purchases. This post may contain affiliate links. Please read our disclosure for more info.

 Another common symptom reported among meditation practitioners both in the aforementioned 2017 study as well as 1992 study conducted by Prof. Deane H. Shapiro, Jr (PhD) , was a distorted sense of self.
 Prof. Shapiro’s study was conducted to look at adverse effects of meditation and showed that participants were more aware of their negative qualities after returning from a meditation retreat.
 Participants in the 2017 study described feeling a loss of agency, a loss of sense of basic self, and a loss of ownership.
 That’s not to say that everyone who practises meditation will necessarily experience negative side effects, however it’s best to be aware of such possibilities and be on the lookout for symptoms.

-And if you would like to try a chakra meditation, we have a new post on chakra meditations for beginners.
+If you would like to try a chakra meditation, we have a new post on chakra meditations for beginners.
+Or if you need a great cushion to sit on while meditating, be sure to see our n-depth guide on the best meditation pillows.

 Academic References for this article: